aokush/waiter/README.md

    ```

    <br>

-   Creates an instance of Waiter with custom interval (5 secs) and default max wait time (60 secs).
-The condition is evaluated every 5 secs until it returns true or until 60 secs after which the operation times out.
+   Creates an instance of Waiter with custom interval (5 secs) and max wait time (5 mins).
+The condition is evaluated every 5 secs until it returns true or until 5 minutes after which the operation times out.

    ```
    Waiter.instance(vertx)